dKargo/dkargo-validator-utils/README.md

 To execute these functionalities, you need to add the following information to the .env file.
 ROLLUP_CONTRACT and WALLET_CREATOR are system contract addresses deployed on L2.
 If you do not have a VALIDATOR_WALLET, follow the procedure below to create one and add it to the environment file.
+You can find the information from this [link](https://docs.dkargo.io/undefined-6/undefined).
 ```text
 #chain info
 L2_URL=